-Winner of the Silver Bear at the 2012 Berlin Film Festival, Ursula Meier’s SISTER is a deeply affecting humanist drama of two siblings struggling to find a place in the world, and their determination to make it on their own.
+ON DVD/VOD 19 MAR – PREORDER NOW!
+Ursula Meier’s Berlin Silver Bear-winner SISTER is a deeply affecting humanist drama of two siblings struggling to find a place in the world, and their determination to make it on their own.

 Featuring one of the most star-studded casts in modern Spanish cinema, A GUN IN EACH HAND is a witty and scathing portrait of forty-something men, and the changing gender roles of contemporary Barcelona.